Ex-Chelsea defender Ryan Bertrand emerges as Manchester United target after Luke Shaw injury - Paper Talk

 Liverpool have admitted failings in their academy system after being subjected to a formal complaint by the parents of a teenager who had been on their books.

-The Association of Football Agents (AFA) has demanded that the English Football Association (FA) grant them more time to respond to a consultation on new FIFA agent regulations.
+The Association of Football Agents (AFA) has demanded that the English Football Association (FA) grants them more time to respond to a consultation on new FIFA agent regulations.

 DAILY TELEGRAPH